Whiteknight/CastIron/docs/mapping.md

 var irodicts = result.AsEnumerable<IReadOnlyDictionary<string, float>>();
 ```

-Where there are multiple columns with the same name, only the first column of each unique name will be used, case-insensitive.
+If the value type is `object` and there are multiple columns with the same name, the value will be instantiated as `object[]` and all values will be included.
+If the value is any other the other primitive types, only the first column with that name will be mapped.

 ### Example: ExpandObject